 -

-Australia: Includes regions such as Broken Hill with zinc deposit history.
+Australia: Includes regions such as Broken Hill, with a history of zinc deposits.

 -